ArmaKeoN/GMapsAzureIntegration/README.md

 - **PST (UTC-8)**: 16:00 (4 PM) previous day
 - **Summer Time Adjustments**: EDT (UTC-4), CDT (UTC-5), MDT (UTC-6), PDT (UTC-7)

-### Workflow Steps

-1. **Authentication**:
-    - Authenticate with Google Cloud using the provided JSON credentials.

-2. **Set up Cloud SDK**:
-    - Set up a specific version of the Google Cloud SDK to ensure compatibility and stability.

-3. **Retrieve Old API Key**:
-    - List the current Google Maps API keys and identify the key to be rotated.

-4. **Generate New API Key**:
-    - Create a new Google Maps API key and store it temporarily.

-6. **Store New API Key in Azure Key Vault**:
-    - Authenticate with Azure and update the Azure Key Vault with the new API key.

-7. **List All API Keys**:
-    - List all Google Maps API keys post-rotation for verification.

-8. **Delete Old API Key**:
-    - Delete the old API key from Google Cloud to maintain security.

-### Assumptions and Suggestions

-- **Assumptions**: The process assumes the presence of only one Google Maps API key at any given time in both Google Cloud Platform and Azure.
-- **Suggestions**: Enhancements like different keys for environments, determining rotation periods, parameterizing scripts, and advanced error handling are proposed for future iterations.

 ### Enhancements and Maintenance

 Further enhancements can include setting different keys for different environments, deciding on the optimal rotation period, and adding features like notifications for stakeholders about key rotations.
 Engineers can also consider using native GitHub features for better security practices and potentially implementing Workload Identity Federation as recommended by Google Cloud.

-### Disclosure of AI Tools and External Resources

-- **ChatGPT by OpenAI**: Utilized for generating documentation and code, as well as for troubleshooting and debugging code to enhance and streamline workflow processes.
-- **Google GitHub Actions**: Provides direct integration for managing resources within GitHub workflows.
-Simplifies automation but relies on correct permissions and credentials setup.

 ### Security and Compliance